Now Reading

 Metodo Classico

 Of course, sparkling wine is also a good consideration when determining what to drink with Pizza Margherita.
-For special occasions, opt for versions made in the traditional method, or Metodo Classico, which requires the same winemaking processes as Champagne.
+Opt for versions made in the traditional method or Metodo Classico for special occasions, which requires the same winemaking processes as Champagne.

 The brioche quality of the wine, which comes from lees contact, is a nice nod to the pizza’s crunchy crust.
 This style of sparkling wine is dry and high in acidity, helping cut through the fattiness of the cheese.